pavlovtech/NextBlog/content/posts/anki-and-zettelkasten.md

 ---
-title: 'How to integrate Anki with Zettelkasten?'
+title: 'How to Integrate Anki With Zettelkasten?'
 status: 'published'
 author:
   name: 'Alex Pavlov '